Asana/python-asana/docs/SectionsApi.md

 sections_api_instance = asana.SectionsApi(api_client)
 section_gid = "321654" # str | The globally unique identifier for the section.
 opts = {
-    'opt_fields': "created_at,name,project,project.name,projects,projects.name" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "created_at,name,project,project.name,projects,projects.name", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: